Celestia-coder/Group-6-Machine-Problem-2/README.md

 # Machine Problem 2 - Brute Force Algorithms: Review and Implementation

-This repository contains the source code for Machine Problem 2, completed by **Group 6** .
+This repository contains the source code for Machine Problem 2, completed by **Group 6** from BSCS 2-4.
 The project focuses on understanding brute-force algorithms and providing optimized versions of the following algorithms:

 1. Selection Sort
 2. Bubble Sort